 One way to take your bathroom from so-so to so very luxe is to install fancy lighting.
 And the fanciest lighting of all is a chandelier!
 For French provincial style, look for the most ornate chandelier you can find to stands out beautifully in your bathroom.
 Ideally, tie it in perfectly with your mirror and tapware.

 Brass is having a renaissance, and I’m here for it!
 Honestly, it’s never really gone out of fashion.
 And no matter how you use it, it will always make your bathroom look just a little bit worn in, which makes it feel even more cosy!

 Timber vanities are effortlessly chic and fit into the French provincial style so well.
 You can buy them brand new or you can even repurpose an old desk into a vanity – there are so many options!
 Plus, you can have some fun by seamlessly incorporating your vanity into your bathroom with mosaic tiles on the countertop and walls.

 26. Patterned tiles

 Have fun with fancy floor and wall tiles.
 I love how this bathroom has a very simple colour palette – black and white plus gold – but also has plenty of detail and intrigue!

 Exposed timber beams?
 It’s a yes from me.
 There’s just something about having natural elements in a bathroom – whether it’s timber, brick or stone.
 I think it’s just that these pieces make a bathroom look and feel so much more like home.

 OK, this is proof that bathrooms don’t just have to be plain white.
-In fact, stainless steel bathrooms are so in right now… and they look very country like!
-Combine a bath like this with pretty wallpaper and frame up your windows with gentle flowing curtains and you’ve got a lovely oasis!
+In fact, stainless steel or copper tubs are so in right now… and they look very country like!
+Combine a bath like this with stunning flooring and a massive plant and you’ve got a lovely oasis!